profclems/glab/README.md

 ## Configuration

-`glab` follows the XDG Base Directory [Spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html): global configuration file is saved at `~/.config/glab-cli`.
+By default, `glab` follows the XDG Base Directory [Spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html): global configuration file is saved at `~/.config/glab-cli`.
 Local configuration file is saved at `.git/glab-cli` in the current working git directory.
+Advanced workflows may override the location of the global configuration by setting the `GLAB_CONFIG_DIR` environment variable.

 **To set configuration globally**